fatihsavaskurt/survey-form/README.md

 # survey-form
-I make surver for freeCodeCamp
+I make surver from for freeCodeCamp